measurement-factory/squid-notes/thumbs.md

 ----

-If you are already familiar with a particular OS, go with that OS.
+<a name="admin-which-os"></a>If you are already familiar with a particular OS, go with that OS.
 ----

 When selecting a Squid deployment operating system, this rule flattens the